ly774508966/EnfluxUnitySDK/README.md

 ## Unity SDK
 ------
 * Our SDK is built for Unity 5.4.0f3 and newer.
 * Both the SDK and applications created with it require Windows 10.
+* C# programming knowledge is required to use the SDK.
-* Check the [releases tab](https://github.com/Enflux/EnfluxUnitySDK/releases) for the most recent Unity package of the SDK.
+* Check the [releases tab](https://github.com/Enflux/EnfluxUnitySDK/releases) for the most recent .unitypackage of the SDK.
 You can also directly clone this repository and open the contained project.

 &nbsp;
 ## Instructions For Setup